How to Get a Cigarette Smell Out of Leather Furniture

 This may be the simplest way of getting rid of the cigarette smell out of leather furniture, but this may not be the most effective.
 Still, this is one trick you might want to try first before the other tips listed above.

-Ventilating the room is particularly effective if the cigarette smoke odor is still new not only to the leather sofa or furniture but also to the entire room.
-Ventilating space can get rid of the unwanted smell.
+Ventilating the room is particularly effective if the cigarette smoke odor is still new to the leather sofa or furniture and the entire room.
+Ventilating space can get rid of unwanted smells.

 Get an exhaust or portable fan and switch it on.
 Then direct the air towards the door or window.
 You’d want the air to sweep the odor out of the room.
-You can also open the windows so that fresh air would come in and overwhelm the cigarette smoke odor.
+You can also open the windows so fresh air would come in and overwhelm the odor of cigarette smoke.

 Tips to Mask the Cigarette Smell

 A similar trick that you can try is the use of odor-neutralizing sprays.
-This is also easy to use as you only have to spray them in the room to get rid of the odor coming from the leather furniture.
+This is also easy to use as you only have to spray them in the room to remove the odor from the leather furniture.
 Just make sure that the spray will not be too close to the leather furniture so as to avoid it ruining the appearance of the furniture.

 How to Prevent Cigarette Smoke from Lingering in Leather Furniture

 You must also learn to dust your room regularly.
 Dust helps in keeping the odor of smoke in your room.
-It may also be transferred to your leather furniture, which can result in the lingering smell of cigarette smoke.
+It may also be transferred to your leather furniture, resulting in the lingering smell of cigarette smoke.
 Dust and wipe down the non-porous areas in your room, including leather furniture, to prevent cigarette smoke from lingering.

-Practicing these simple acts should not only keep your room free from irritating cigarette smell but also make your leather furniture smelling fresh all the time.
+Practicing these simple acts should keep your room free from irritating cigarette smells and make your leather furniture smell fresh.